Image

 What is Flipped Learning?
 A Quick Refresher

-This model is particularly well-suited to healthcare education, where contact time is limited and hands-on learning is critical.
+Even without the data that follows, it's easy to see why this model is particularly well-suited to healthcare education, where contact time is limited and hands-on learning is essential.
 But the specific advantages of flipping the classroom are many, varied, and steeped in institutional impact.

 TAKE A DEEPER DIVE INTO REVERSE TEACHING | ‘Education Leaders: Should Your Institution Adopt a Flipped Classroom Model?’